sindresorhus/type-fest/readme.md

 - [`Split`](ts41/split.d.ts) - Represents an array of strings split using a given character or character set.
 - [`Trim`](ts41/trim.d.ts) - Remove leading and trailing spaces from a string.
 - [`Get`](ts41/get.d.ts) - Get a deeply-nested property from an object using a key path, like [Lodash's `.get()`](https://lodash.com/docs/latest#get) function.
+- [`LastArrayElement`](ts41/last-array-element.d.ts) - Extracts the type of the last element of an array.

 ### Miscellaneous